VoiNetwork/voi-swarm/docs/operating/participation-keys.md

 # Keep Your Participation Keys Up-to-Date

 To participate in the Voi network, you need to keep your participation key up-to-date.
-The Participation key is used to sign blocks and participate in the consensus process.
+The participation key is used to sign blocks and participate in the consensus process.
 If your participation key is not up-to-date, your node will not be able to participate in the consensus process.

 To keep your participation key up-to-date, you can run the installation script again.
 The script will create a new key